futuredapp/Engineering-Handbook/ios/new-project.md

 - [ ] Open [iOS project template](https://github.com/futuredapp/iOS-project-template) and use it to create new repository.
 Preferred repo name is *[productname]-[platform]*, where *[productname]* includes only name of the product, without client name (like Skoda).
 - [ ] Create `develop` branch and set is as a default branch.
 - [ ] Disable **Wiki**, **Issues**, **Projects** features we do not use.
-- [ ] Enable **Automatically delete head branches** so there is no need to delete branches manually after each PR merge.
+- [ ] Enable **Automatically delete head branches** so there is no need to delete branches manually after each PR merge. (repo - general settings)

 - [ ] Set branch protection rules to `develop` and `main` branches exactly as shown in the following screenshot: